comp129/comp55/docs/labs/4-ACM.md

 There are different types of Images that can be imported.
 Some include:

-1. Portable Network Graphics (.png) - Compatible as a clear background.
+1. Portable Network Graphics (.png) - Compatible with a transparent backgrounds.
 2. Joint Photographic Experts Group (.jpg) - Usually the best quality image.
 3. Graphics Interchange Format (.gif) - Insert a gif and the image will be animated.